mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin_toolbar_localize.md

 Notice the ```<locale_1033>``` tag, which denotes the text used by Rhino when configured for English (United States).

-Its possible to add additional locale tags for each supported language.
+It is possible to add additional locale tags for supported language.

 ```
 <macro_item guid="some_unique_guid" bitmap_id="some_unique_guid">